fredcamp/frontend-mentor/profile-card-component-main/README.md

 ## What I learned

-Use `transform: translate()` when aligning the backgroud patterns when using absolute positioning, so that images inside the body won't get messed up.
+Use `transform: translate()` to align the background patterns when using absolute positioning, so that other contents inside the body won't get affected.

 ```scss
 @mixin mediaQuery($width) {